fbpx

-“Crazy Rich Asians” finally made its debut on the silver screen last week, and reviews are already pouring in.
-Critics seem to love it, even landing a 100% fresh rating on Rotten Tomatoes upon its release!
+“Crazy Rich Asians” made its debut on the silver screen in 2018.
+Critics loved it, even landing a 100% fresh rating on Rotten Tomatoes upon its release!
 (Although it dropped to 93% after a week.
 Still a really good rating, though!)

-If you’ve seen the trailer for the movie based on Kevin Kwan’s book of the same name, you’ll know that they weren’t joking about the “crazy rich” aspect of the film.
+If you’ve seen the movie based on Kevin Kwan’s book of the same name, you’ll know that they weren’t joking about the “crazy rich” aspect of the film.
 Seriously, the outfits and locations look so extravagant, wei!

 Although it’s hard to believe anyone could be that rich, did you know that the story is actually loosely based on a real family?
 They got any single grandsons, ah?
 Asking for a friend.